NAME

 Set the maximum number of hops to send multicast packets.
 This

-only applies if api is set to network and broadcast is actually
+only applies if api is set to rtp and broadcast is actually a

 namepart PART REGEXP SUBST [CONTEXT [REFLAGS]]